Building your first Bot Powered Adaptive Card Extension with .NET

 }

 Notice how the constructor relies on a ConcurrentDictionary to store the Card View definitions, to support multi-threaded access to the static dictionary.
 Notice also how the various components are used to define the outline of the TextInputCardViewParameters and of the ImageCardViewParameters.
-In the following picture, you can see a diagram that explains the structure of a component based Card View rendered in "Large" format.

 A diagram with the structure of a component based Card View in "Large" format.
 The shape of the Card View is divided into two main sections, the left one is made of a CardBarComponent, a CardTextComponent, a component that varies depending on the kind of Card View template selected, and a list CardButtonComponent to provide zero, one, or two buttons.
 On the right section there can be an instance of Microsoft.Bot.Schema.SharePoint.CardImage to render an image, if any, depending on the kind of Card View template selected.

-A component based Card View in "Large" format does have a shape divided into two main sections, the left one is made of a CardBarComponent, a CardTextComponent, a component that varies depending on the kind of Card View template selected, and a list of BaseCardComponent objects to provide zero, one, or two buttons.
-On the right section there can be an instance of Microsoft.Bot.Schema.SharePoint.CardImage to render an image, if any, depending on the kind of Card View template selected
+A component-based Card View in "Large" format does have a shape divided into two main sections, the left one is made of a CardBarComponent, a CardTextComponent, a component that varies depending on the kind of Card View template selected, and a list of BaseCardComponent objects to provide zero, one, or two buttons.
+On the right section, there can be an instance of Microsoft.Bot.Schema.SharePoint.CardImage to render an image, if any, depending on the kind of Card View template selected

 For example, the TextInputCardViewParameters instance is made of the following components: